A sober-suited businessman walks through Yoygoi Park.

 It all seemed such a safe, innocuous world to exist in.
 And Tokyo such an invitingly insouciant city.

-I was amused when I passed police stations – looking like small garden potting sheds – around this most modern of cities, to see a sleeping officer on his table containing just one small folder and an envelope – no computer.
+I was amused when I passed police stations – looking like small garden potting sheds – in this most modern of cities, to see a sleeping officer on his table containing just one small folder and an envelope – no computer.
 Or when I passed three policeman in the street, crowded round, tackling the desperately grave problem of a woman with a punctured bicycle.

 And later, when I am a victim of crime myself, one slightly more serious than a slowly deflating bicycle tyre, it seems the whole of Tokyo’s municipal police force is sent to my ‘Leopalace’